 Thus began a complex ballet of circling around the monstrous centipede, the PCs and raptors trying to outmaneuver each other.

-At one point, one raptor got too near the centipede and fled after being bitten and poisoned.
+At one point, one raptor got too near the centipede and fled the scence after being bitten and poisoned by it.

 A few hours later, the PCs were content to lay low when a herd of juvenile diplodocus was being pursued by 3 allosaurus.